kamranahmedse/tab-switcher/README.md

 ## Preface

 While you are working on something, number of opened tabs can quickly grow out of hand and when that happens trying to find the relevant tab can easily waste a few seconds of your time; and without any doubt every second that harms your productivity counts.
-TabSwitcher tries to fix this by letting you
+TabSwitcher tries to fix this.

 ## Features